facebookTouch ‘n Go Card: Where To Buy, How To Buy, How to Reload & Scams

 Unfortunately, you can’t recharge your Touch ‘n Go card in Singapore.

 For local top-ups, holders of the EZ-Link x Touch ‘n Go Motoring card can only recharge their EZ-Link purse in Singapore dollars.
-They cannot top up their TNG purse, which operates in Malaysian ringgit, while within Singapore’s territory.
+While within Singapore’s territory, they cannot top up their TNG purse, which operates in Malaysian ringgit.

-So, the main takeaway here is to ALWAYS ensure you have sufficient balance when you’re on Malaysia’s soil.
+So, the main takeaway here is to ALWAYS ensure sufficient balance when on Malaysian soil.

-These cards can be reloaded at a number of places in Malaysia.
+These cards can be reloaded at several places in Malaysia.

 Here are some of the nearest reload locations upon entering from Singapore: